-Locally crafted awards for the top three male and female finishers in the Half Marathon, the 5K, and the 7 mile.
+Locally-crafted awards will be given to the top three male and female finishers in the Half Marathon, the 5K, and the 7 mile.

-Age-class medals will be available for pickup at the Loppet Tent as soon as results become available.
+Age-class medals will be available for pickup as soon as results become available.
 Medals are awarded to the top three male and female runners in the following age classes for each event: